Information for Professors

 Invite us in

 Invite us to discuss the writing center in your class.
-Our visit could be as short as 3 minutes or as long as a half an hour.
+Each department has been allocated six 30-minute in-class workshops.
+Please coordinate with your department chair regarding allocation.
 We can also tailor our presentation to your assignments.
 Request a workshop

 How to avoid late-semester panic

 Sometimes professors panic late in the term about the level of their students' writing.
 The instinct is to require the class to visit the writing center, which creates its own problems.
 But not to worry; we have a solution!
 Invite us to your class to give a short presentation or a longer one tailored to your assignment early in the semester.

 We truly appreciate the thinking behind requiring students to attend the writing center but there are a few difficulties that may arise from this kind of arrangement.
 First, our approach is focused on working with students to become better writers.
 This means that we can't function as a hospital for papers, or remediation service, but rather as a consultation space for students who are invested in a process-oriented approach of working to improve their writing.
 We find that students who are required to come to the center tend to be more focused on proving they came, rather than improving their writing skills.
 Second, scheduling constraints due to space and budget concerns would make it likely that not all of your students would receive an appointment, further adding to student stress.